De Birmingham family: Break in direct male line

 who were both daughters of Thomas' only daughter, Elizabeth, who had been the wife of Thomas de la Roche.

 Lady Ellen Ferrers' inheritance included the manor of Birmingham, which she eventually passed to a second cousin called William de Birmingham.

 William (de) Birmingham ?–1479

 Lady Ferrers quit her title in favour of a second cousin, William de Birmingham, who appears to have been a descendant of William de Birmingham, brother of Sir Fulk de Birmingham.
 He held the manor by military service in 1441 and died in 1479.

 Sir William (de) Birmingham 1449–?

-Married Isabella, heiress of William Hilton, and they had one son, William, who died before them but not before having his own son Edward.
+Married Isabella, heiress of William Hilton, and they had one son, Nicholas, who died before them but not before having his own son Edward.

 Edward (de) Birmingham 1497–1538

 According to Sir William Dugdale's Antiquities of Warwickshire Edward was the last de Birmingham to hold the lordship of Birmingham.
 He was cheated out of it by John Dudley, who would later try to place Lady Jane Grey, his own daughter-in-law, on the throne, an offence for which he was later found guilty of treason and sentenced to death.

 Dudley had asked to buy Birmingham from Edward.
 However, proud of his inheritance, Edward declined.
 Dudley was not a man to take no for answer though and devised a scheme to obtain Birmingham by dishonest means.
 A trap was laid for Edward and he was framed for highway robbery by Dudley's thugs.
 He was thrown in the Tower of London, tried and found guilty.
 However, Dudley being King Edward VI's closest adviser offered to get Edward a pardon from the King.
 The offer had a string attached, however, and in order to get the pardon, Edward had to hand Birmingham over to Dudley.
 Preferring poverty to death Edward did as Dudley demanded and in 1527 retired to obscurity, living on a token £40 a year offered as compensation.
 Edward had died by 1538 although his widow, Elizabeth, continued to live in Birmingham after his death.